Meet the researcher: Professor Volker Straub

 What role does industry plays in your research?

-We have established very close partnerships with industry, both in our diagnostic research activities, our clinical trial activities, and more and more often in the implementation of approved treatments into clinical practice.
-For diagnostics, pharmaceutical companies working in rare diseases are dealing with some of the most expensive drugs in the world, so every single diagnosed patient counts, and this is where we can help.
+We have established very close partnerships with industry, both in our diagnostic research activities, our clinical trial activities.
+We also see it more and more often in the implementation of approved treatments into clinical practice.
+For diagnostics, pharmaceutical companies working in rare diseases are dealing with some of the most expensive drugs in the world.
+Because of this, every single diagnosed patient counts, and this is where we can help.
 We have the diagnostic expertise and can provide diagnostic testing.
-Again, this is why it is so important to have well-defined cohorts of patients, as this is a prerequisite when it comes to clinical trials.
+Again, this is why it is so important to have well-defined cohorts of patients.
+This is a prerequisite when it comes to clinical trials.

 Tell us about the strong connection between neuromuscular research and this region?